-After more than a year of negotiations, President Biden finally signed a slimmed-down version of his tax, health, and climate bill into law on August 16.
+After more than a year of negotiations, President Biden finally signed a slimmed-down version of his tax, health, and climate bill, the Inflation Reduction Act, into law on August 16.
 Tackling climate change has been a priority for Biden since before taking office and his administration has set a target for the United States to achieve a 50-52 percent reduction in greenhouse gas emissions from 2005 levels by 2030.

 To that point, the Inflation Reduction Act (IRA) includes a $369 billion investment in climate and energy policies.
 While much of the attention goes toward other provisions in the bill, the IRA represents one of the largest boosts to U.S. biofuels production in history.
 These provisions will greatly benefit the nation’s ethanol industry.

 Inflation Reduction Act Casts Wide Biofuel Net

 The IRA’s biofuel reach is broad in its scope, touching numerous aspects of the industry.
 The legislation includes new tax credits, extends existing tax credits, provides funding for biofuel infrastructure, and expands tax credits for carbon capture and storage.
 Included in the Inflation Reduction Act are several key priorities for the biofuels industry:

 - the IRA allocates $500 million for biofuels infrastructure through the end of 2031.

 - the IRA creates a new Clean Fuel Production Credit.
 This provision establishes a base credit of $.20/gallon for ethanol produced at a qualified facility ($.35/gallon for aviation fuel).
 Alternatively, ethanol can qualify for a $1/gallon credit ($1.75/gallon for aviation fuel) if the fuel is sufficiently low carbon based on a lifecycle assessment of the fuel production.
 This credit starts in 2025 and expires for transportation fuels sold after December 31, 2027.